goyek/goyek/README.md

 A task with a given name can be only registered once.

-Default task can be assigned using the `SetDefault` method.
-When the default task is set, then it is run if no task is provided.

-### Task action

-Task action is a function which is executed when a task is executed.

-It is not required to set a action.
-Not having a action is very handy when registering "pipelines".

-### Task dependencies

 During task registration it is possible to add a dependency to another registered task.